ashtonw7/writing-with-no-purpose/posts/duels.md

 —

-After five duels, I decided I’d had enough of the Wild West.
+After all those duels, I decided I’d had enough of the Wild West.
 I waited around for another thunderstorm and shocked myself back to the present.
 Next time I’m going to a place with a little less dueling.
 Maybe I’ll go back to Ancient China and help them finish that wall.